jonas-kolker/SNSPD-Project/README.md

 ## Important Notes about Acquisition with Scope
 The scope supports a variety of modes for acquiring data.
 In our case, where we want to acquire many waveforms and send all of them to the PC, the best option is sequence mode.
 With this you set a number of waveform segments to acquire (when they're triggered) and the scope stores them all in local memory until all the data has been collected.
 Afterwards you can extract all the waveforms together in one numpy array.

+With this in mind, here are some particular scope-related quirks we've come across that are worth flagging.

-### Samples per acquisition
+### Setting samples per acquisition
 The maximum number of samples acquired in each acquisition segment can be set manually.
-However the scope will convert this to the nearest lowest acceptable value.
+However the scope will convert this to the nearest (lower) acceptable value.
 The specific maximum allowed sample value is limited by memory constraints and internal settings.

 For example, if you set the number of acquisitions per sequence to be `N=10000`, the allowed maximum number of samples per acquisition will likely be much lower than with a smaller number of acquisitions.

 You can find the true number of samples per acquisition from the output of `MAUI().query("""VBS? 'return=app.acquisition.horizontal.maxsamples'""")` using the class from the `MAUI.py` file.

-The time scaling for running sequence mode depends on a number of factors.
+The time it takes to get data in sequence mode depends on a number of factors.
 However a general sense can be gained from the plot below.
-Each acquisition was taken over a 10 $\mu\text{s}$ window, and 100 acquisitions were taken:
+Each acquisition was taken over a 10 $\mu\text{s}$ window, and 100 acquisitions were taken per sequence:

 ![Time scaling vs sample acquisition](Figures/time_scaling_log.png)